Georgia Tech Online Master of Science in Computer Science: Recognition and impact

 Former President Barack Obama publicly praised Georgia Tech's online master's program on two occasions, as providing a model to both address the STEM worker shortage and control the costs of higher education.
 The program was the recipient of University Professional and Continuing Education Association’s Outstanding Program Award in the credit category.
 OMSCS was also cited as the reason Georgia Tech was named to Fast Company’s 2017 list of Most Innovative Companies in the World—the third university so named and the first for work in the education sector.
 In 2019, the program received the gold award for the best distributed/online program for nurturing 21st-century skills at the Reimagine Education Conference & Awards.
 In July 2020, in her popular newsletter, Dr. Barbara Oakley called the program "the most significant leap forward in higher education of recent decades".
 In December 2020, OMSCS was featured in an interview Zvi Galil gave to Academic Influence.
 In April 2021, The Wall Street Journal reported on the program's success, naming Galil "the man who made online college work", and the magazine of the Marconi Society featured OMSCS.
 In July 2021, OMSCS was featured by Forbes and by a Wiley podcast.

+Other online degrees in Georgia Tech

 The program has proved to be a model for other online degrees.
 Georgia Tech itself has launched two additional online master's degrees which offer courses cross-listed with OMSCS: one in Analytics and one in Cybersecurity.
 The online master’s initiative has spurred Georgia Tech to adapt several undergraduate Computer Science courses to MOOC courses, including Introduction to Python Programming, Introduction to Object-Oriented Programming with Java, and Data Structures & Algorithms.

+Similar initiatives

 Other universities have followed suit with more affordable MOOC-based online master programs, starting with the iMBA program at the University of Illinois.
 So far, more than 30 universities have followed in the footsteps of Georgia Tech, creating over 70 such programs.